RFK Jr. set to add new members to influential CDC vaccine advisory panel

 At a roundtable event hosted by Florida Gov. Ron DeSantis in December 2022 – which was attended by Dr. Jay Bhattacharya and Dr. Tracey Beth Hoeg, who are now both officials in Kennedy’s HHS – Fraiman said “the safe and effective terminology that’s been used” about the Covid-19 vaccines was “a lie, it has to be.”

-Another potential new member, Dr. Cathy Stein, a geneticist at Ohio State University, has been critical of the nation’s response to Covid-19, including mask mandates and business closures.
+Another potential new member, Dr. Cathy Stein, a geneticist at Case Western Reserve University, has been critical of the nation’s response to Covid-19, including mask mandates and business closures.
 Stein co-authored a research paper on flawed models used during the state’s pandemic response for the group Health Freedom Ohio, which is affiliated with Children’s Health Defense, an anti-vaccine nonprofit founded by Robert F. Kennedy Jr.

 Court records show that Dr. John Gaitanis, a pediatric neurologist at Hasbro Children’s Hospital whose name also appears on the list of those being considered for ACIP, has filed reports in support of the plaintiffs in a vaccine injury case being considered under the National Vaccine Injury Compensation Program.
 The case claims injuries to a child after the MMR or DTaP vaccines.
 Gaitanis was awarded more than $56,000 in fees for his work related to the case, records show.

-Note: Correction: A previous version of this story misstated Cathy Stein’s employer.
-She is a professor at Case Western Reserve University.